How to spot a tubing mascara… A teeny update.

 - Prices are slightly higher.
 I think you are paying that slight extra bit for the formulation even in the drugstore/ pharma category.
 So you will find are slightly more expensive than the other mascaras in their brand.

-So my top
+So my top finds are:

 ( I tested them all under the same conditions: 100% humidity, 5 Mile run and 1 hour gym workout… not all at the same time!
 But all using the same controls, these babies are my personal faves.)